antzGames/Godot-Universal-Settings-Plugin/README.md

 ## Audio bus configuration

-Unfortunately, I am not dynamically quering the audio buses from the project.
+Unfortunately, I am not dynamically quering the audio buses from the project because it complicates keeping the saved settings in sync with changes to the project's audio buses information.
+I might do it in the future.

 This means you have 3 options.

 ### 1. Lazy way - Do nothing

+Espeically good choice for a newly created projects.
 Doing nothing means that only the `Master` bus volume control will show up on the settings menu.
-If this is all you need, you do not have to do anything.
+If this is all you need, you do not have to do anything, ever.

 ### 2. Easy way - Configure your audio bus names to match the plugin